tomsWebConsulting/twcsl/v7.1/Store Category Page Description Add/README.md

       where you want to have this effect.

     * Add code from file **[store category page description add.html][4]** to Settings > Developer Tools > Code Injection > FOOTER.

-      Store Settings > Advanced > Page Header Code Injection for the store page.
 Please see [Add code to code injection][5].
 Read the code for any instructions within.

 ## Make a Donation